 Technically the minimum is 8.
 The most you can have on the field at a time is 10.
 Realistically, not every player is reliable every single week, and nobody likes to forfeit.
 We recommend having at least 12 committed players before you register your team.
 Please be courteous, and know that when your team has to forfeit or unable to show to a game, there's a whole other team that doesn't get to play either.
 Many teams will still play for fun if you're down a player, but unless the team requirements are met by the game time grace period, the game will officially be listed as a forfeit.
 Also, remember that this is a co-ed league.
 In order to play with the maximum of 10 players at a time, a minimum of fielders need to be females.

 Ultimately, we recommend your own special blend of socializing, ball kicking, and good old fashioned fun.

-Team size is actually unlimited, just note that the registration fees only cover up to 20 shirts.
-We've seen almost 40 players on a team before (a team of doctors on rotation so their work schedules were crazy).
-In this case each player had their own T-shirt plus a few extras, however, in theory, the captain could collect, (hopefully) wash, and redistribute T-shirts to players at each game.
+Team size is actually unlimited, just note that the registration fees only cover up to 20 t-shirts.
+We've seen over 40 players on a team before (a team of doctors on rotation so their work schedules were crazy).
+In this case each player had their own t-shirt plus a few extras.
+However, with large teams with crazy schedules, the captain could collect, (hopefully) wash, and redistribute t-shirts to players at each game.
 The only caveat to that is that a current season t-shirt most be worn during the pub crawls to be eligible for the free raffles along the route.
 Any quantity of shirts over that 20 are $10 each.
-So when you go to submit the T-shirt order, if it's over 20, $10 per shirt will automatically be added to your remaining balance.
+For any submitted or updated apparel order over 20 shirts, $10 per shirt will automatically be added to your remaining balance.
 If you expect more than twenty players, it may be best to determine total cost before determining the per player amount for your teammates.
-The minimum payment amount for individual online payments is $10 within the Team Portal, so please keep this in mind.